How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 How to Avoid IRS and California Tax Underpayment Penalty, Step One: Get Your Financial Paperwork Organized

-It sounds basic and boring, but the two major keys to avoid the tax underpayment penalty are 1) making sure you’re organized, and 2) paying enough on time.
+It sounds basic and boring, but the two major keys to avoiding the tax underpayment penalty are 1) making sure you’re organized, and 2) paying enough on time.

-Before you even start to get anxiety over whether or not you’ll be hit with a tax underpayment penalty, you’ve GOT to get organized.
+Before you spiral into anxiety, wondering whether you’ll be hit with an underpayment penalty, get organized.

-The easiest way to do this is to just create a tax folder for each year on your computer to store any and all information related to taxes.
-You’ll save all tax documents you receive, tax returns, tax notices, etc. Put those documents in there as soon as you receive them: even if all you do is snap a picture of them on your phone for a digital copy.
+The easiest way to do this is to just create a tax folder for each year on your computer (or cloud storage) to store all your tax-related paperwork (documents, returns, notices, everything).
+Put those documents in there as soon as you receive them: even if all you do is snap a picture of them on your phone for a digital copy.
 As long as you’ve got the information and know where to get it, you’re good.

 Failing to file on time can cost you tens of thousands of dollars in penalties and interest